praiskup/praiskup.github.io/_posts/2021-08-02-aws-instances.md

 Caveats
 -------

-Sometimes, some AWS subnet locations may be unavailable (outage) so we [randomly pick][choosing-subnet] so - when this happens - resalloc just stops the attempt re-tries by random in a different location.
+Because some AWS subnet (lab) locations may be temporarily unavailable (outage) we [randomly pick][choosing-subnet] from a predefined set of subnets;  So when this happens Resalloc just stops and re-tries the allocation in a different location.

-The good thing on the Ansible approach is that we can "declaratively" describe the machine to be started, and it "just works".
+The good thing on this Ansible approach is that we can "declaratively" describe the machine to be started, and it usually "just works".
 The bad thing is that the starting process isn't 100% under our control, and sometimes the playbook fails while the resource stays in some intermediate (but still running, and thus charged) state in AWS.
 So, we have also a [cron job][cron] doing periodic cleanups.